 be ready to accept the accusation of indifference – and for parents, indifference towards matters as important as nutrition, health and the future of one’s own children is not an option.

-more people are questioning the view that meat-eating is normal, natural and necessary, and never has there been such an interest in vegetarian lifestyles – and
+more people are questioning the view that eating meat and other animal products is normal, natural and necessary, and never has there been such an interest in vegetarian lifestyles – and

 especially veganism.
-There are estimated to be at least 600,000 vegans in the UK today and this number is on the up, as is the number of vegetarian and vegan families.
-Like Jonathan Safran Foer, more and more parents(-to-be) are deciding to live and raise their children
+There are estimated to be at least 600,000 vegans in the UK today and this number is on the up.
+More and more parents(-to-be) are deciding to live and raise their children

-vegetarian because they feel unable to live up to their responsibility for feeding and raising their families if they simply blank out what it really means to eat animals and their
+vegetarian or vegan because they feel unable to live up to their responsibility for feeding and raising their families if they simply blank out what it really means to eat animals and their

 with children of the same age from vegetarian and vegan families, which raises their awareness of the fact that a different kind of diet and lifestyle is possible.